panwaraman3031/Healthcare_Support_Database/README.md

 12

-**Objective: Pharmacy stores linked to hospital can keep their inventories up to date using the current database records.**
+**Objective 3: Pharmacy stores linked to hospital can keep their inventories up to date using the current database records.**

 Sub-ojective: Generate list of highly prescribed medicines